1868 Serbian parliamentary election: Aftermath

-The Assembly met on 20 June, with Živko Karabiberović was chosen as president and Todor Tucaković as vice president.
+The Assembly met on 20 June, with Živko Karabiberović chosen as president and Todor Tucaković as vice president.

 Prior to the Assembly meeting, 14-year-old Milan had been chosen as Mihailo's successor by Minister of War Milivoje Blaznavac.
 As a result, when the Assembly met it was limited to confirming Milan's selection and appointing a regent.
 Milan's selection was confirmed unanimously, while Blaznavac, Jovan Ristić and Jovan Gavrilović were chosen as the regents.
 The Assembly was then disbanded on 24 June, with its members having expressed a desire to replace the 1838 'Turkish' constitution.

 The Viceroyalty subsequently established the Svetonikoli committee, which was tasked with determining whether a new constitution was required, and if it was, to draft one.
 The committee was formed of 70 members from the political and clerical elite.
 After it had drafted a new constitution, a Grand National Assembly was required to be convened to approve it.
 As a result, elections were called to elect the 516 members of the Assembly, which would meet in Kragujevac.